 Those individuals that develop epididymitis secondary to taking amiodarone medication will likely need a different medication if they must stop the drug.
-Consultation, usually with a cardiologist, is usually recommended to switch to another drug.
+Consultation, usually with a cardiologist, is recommended to switch to another drug.

 For men older than 39 years of age, good hygiene is suggested for those who are uncircumcised to help prevent urethral and bladder infections.

 Must Read Articles Related to Testicle Infection (Epididymitis)